mpags-topological/mpags-topological.github.io/_sources/content/lectures/lecture8.md

-# Lecture 8 - Topological Quantum Field Theory: Braiding and modular S and T
+# Topological Quantum Field Theory: Braiding and modular S and T

 Previously, we defined our topological quantum field theory (TQFT) in terms of anyon types, fusion rules, F-moves and R-moves.
 If these ingredients satisfy certain consistency conditions (the pentagon and hexagon equations), then we have a well-defined TQFT.
 In this lecture, we will focus on how to extract physical information about the anyons from these ingredients, specifically through braiding and the modular S and T matrices.